Raúl García (footballer, born 2000)

-Raúl García de Haro (born 3 November 2000) is a Spanish professional footballer who plays as a forward for CD Mirandés, on loan from Real Betis.
+Raúl García de Haro (born 3 November 2000) is a Spanish professional footballer who plays as a striker for La Liga club Osasuna.

+Career

-Club career
+Early career

 Born in Olesa de Montserrat, Barcelona, Catalonia, García was raised in Guadix, Granada, Andalusia, and joined Guadix CF's youth setup in 2009.
-In 2013 he moved to UD Almería, and made his senior debut with the reserves on 29 October 2017 by coming on as a late substitute in a 0–1 Tercera División away loss against Atarfe Industrial CF.
+In 2013 he moved to UD Almería, and made his senior debut with the reserves on 29 October 2017 by coming on as a late substitute in a 1–0 Tercera División away loss against Atarfe Industrial CF.

+Betis

 On 12 July 2018, García joined Real Betis; initially assigned to the Juvenil A squad, he appeared regularly with the B-team also in the fourth division during the campaign, scoring 15 goals.
 He made his first team – and La Liga – debut on 24 September of the following year, replacing Borja Iglesias late into a 3–1 home success over Levante UD.